-EXAMPLE 1: First-Year Student, Provisional Financial Need Assessment
+EXAMPLE 1: First Year Student, Ontario Resident, living on their own

-Samra is 25-years old and will be starting her first year of studies at the Faculty of Law during the 2022-2023 academic year.
-In June 2022 she submits a financial aid application that shows that she is single with no dependents, and that she will be renting an apartment for the academic year.
+Samra is a 25-years old Ontario resident and will be starting her first year of studies at the Faculty of Law during the 2023-2024 academic year.
+In June 2023 she submits a financial aid application that shows that she is single with no dependents, and that she will be renting an apartment for the academic year.

-Her parents have a total combined average income of \$110,000 (based on the 2019, 2020 and 2021 tax years).
+Her parents have a total combined average income of \$110,000 (based on the 2020, 2021 and 2022 tax years).
 Samra is their only child.

-Samra will be working full time for 12 weeks during the summer before she starts first year, with gross weekly earnings of \$700.
+Samra will be working full-time for 12 weeks during the summer before she starts the first year, with gross weekly earnings of \$700.
 She will be living at home with her parents for most of the summer.
 Samra's personal assets include \$2,000 in her bank account as of May 1 and a 2012 Honda Civic which she calculates is worth \$7,000.
 She will also be applying to OSAP for loans and grants.

-Samra estimates she will pay \$1,000 for a new computer, and estimates \$300 for her move from Ottawa to Toronto.
+Samra estimates she will pay \$1,000 for a new computer and estimates \$300 for her move from Ottawa to Toronto.